JuliaLang/www.julialang.org/blog/2020/12/precompile_tutorial.md

 └─ MethodInstance for calldouble2(::Vector{AbstractFloat})
 ```

-despite the fact that the second is for `Vector{AbstractFloat}`?
+in seeming contradiction of the fact that some instances of `double` lack backedges to `calldouble`?
 The results here reflect the success or failure of concrete type-inference.
-`AbstractFloat` is not a concrete type:
+In contrast with `Float64` and `Float32`, `AbstractFloat` is not a concrete type:

 ```
 julia> isconcretetype(Float32)